-Authorized individuals should not escort guests into buildings without notifying Campus Safety.
+Authorized individuals should not escort guests into buildings without notifying Campus Safety and securing an afterhours pass for guests.

 For faculty or staff, the officer may use discretion in determining if in fact the person has authorization to be in the building.
-If the individual can provide picture identification (drivers license, etc.), they have an office with their name, and/or are listed in the faculty staff directory, the officer may allow them to remain but are to remind them to carry their College identification at all times.
+If the individual can provide picture identification (drivers license, etc.), they have an office with their name, and/or are listed in the faculty staff directory, the officer may allow them to remain, but are to remind them to carry their College identification at all times.